shoaib-jamal/rebornxp/README.md

 - New themes
 - User Accounts
 - Browser Storage
+# Planned Features
+- Sign in and save OS data in google accounts
+- Add more apps
+- Redesign the Start Menu

 #  Contributing
 You are free to open issues and send pull requests.
+If you are a developer & want to publish your web app to the App Store, mail me or dm me on Instagram: @shoaib.cy

 # Credits
 Assets are taken from third-party sites which I have attributed: